 The decision underlines the risks of informal contracting in fast‑moving commercial negotiations, particularly in sectors such as sports and media rights where timing is critical.
 Key takeaways include:

-Moreover, this risk is not limited to small or unsophisticated deals.
+This type of risk is not limited to small or unsophisticated deals.
 Even in complex, high‑value transactions between experienced commercial parties, English law can recognise a binding contract formed quickly and informally.

 Managing negotiations carefully, and being clear about when you do (and do not) intend to be legally bound, can make all the difference in avoiding expensive surprises later on.